-The Board of Managing Directors is responsible for determining the remuneration system for risk takers.
 The remuneration system for risk takers is fundamentally derived from the remuneration system for employees in the NCN wage sector.
 The remuneration system for risk takers also includes a ban on hedging, rules on the 1:1 ratio of fixed to variable remuneration, an explicit ban on guaranteed bonuses (except in the first year of employment, provided that the employee did not transfer from another entity in the DZ BANK Group), and specific rules on remuneration arrangements for employees in control units.

-As is the case in the remuneration system for all employees in the NCN wage sector, risk takers are assigned to salary brackets.
-Based on categorization in accordance with Delegated Regulation (EU) 2021/923, they are generally assigned to responsibility levels 1 and 2.
+As is the case in the remuneration system for employees in the NCN wage sector, risk takers are assigned to salary brackets.
+They are generally assigned to responsibility levels 1 and 2.
 In the remuneration system for risk takers, variable remuneration is designed as a maximum bonus scheme.
-The target agreement system includes quantitative and qualitative targets.
-The quantitative targets are derived from the operational planning of DZ PRIVATBANK and of the relevant segment.
-There are also additional individual quantitative and qualitative targets.
+As a rule, the bonuses of risk takers amount to between 10 percent and 20 percent of the annual fixed salary.
+The target agreement system includes quantitative and qualitative targets derived from the corporate strategy in the form of entity, segment, and individual targets.

-60 percent of the targets are measured over a period of three years; the other targets are measured over a one-year period.
+60 percent of the targets are measured over a period of 3 years; the other targets are measured over a one-year period.
 Because the maximum bonus scheme is based on aggregation, target achievement for the individual targets ranges from 0 percent to 180 percent, whereas overall target achievement is limited to 100 percent of the maximum bonus.
-If target achievement for a particular target is below 50 percent, the share of the bonus for this target is zero percent.
+If target achievement for a particular target is below 50 percent, the share of the bonus for this target is 0 percent.